Preserves

 Pickled tomatoes recipe Pickled Tomatoes

-Pickled cucumbers recipe Pickled Cucumbers
+Pickled cucumber recipe Pickled Cucumbers

-Pickled white cabbage recipe Pickled White Cabbage
+Pickled cabbage recipe Pickled Cabbage

 Preserves are an ancient tradition that I continue year after year because it gives a sense of stability and care for the home.
 Since childhood, I remember how in August the kitchen was filled with the aroma of dill, vinegar, and ripe tomatoes.
 Over time, I realized that the success of preserves lies not only in the right proportions but also in the attitude.
 You need to be attentive to details, not hurry, and feel the moment when a vegetable or fruit is “ready” for the jar.
 I always check the cleanliness of each jar, cool the syrups before pouring, and never leave the process unattended.
 It’s not a routine but calm work that requires focus.
 The most valuable thing in preserves is the ability to keep the natural taste of summer so that in winter, when opening a jar, you can once again feel the warmth and smell of fresh vegetables.
 In my experience, preserving is not just stocking up for winter but a way of caring for the family, an expression of love that can be opened and shared at dinner when it’s cold and dark outside.